Community pharmacies in Surrey Heartlands

 NHS Pharmacy First advanced service

-Pharmacy First is a new service provided by NHS England to help you get access to the right care from the right person at the right time for seven common conditions that require advice and treatment.
+Pharmacy First is an advanced service provided by NHS England to help you get access to the right care from the right person at the right time for seven common conditions that require advice and treatment and for minor illnesses such as colds and headaches.

-Instead of having to go to your GP practice for this, which potentially could cause a delay in your treatment, you can go straight to a pharmacy offering Pharmacy First, or be referred by your GP Practice, NHS111 or another medical or emergency care setting.
+Instead of having to go to your GP practice for any of the seven common conditions, which potentially could cause a delay in your treatment, you can go straight to a pharmacy offering Pharmacy First, or be referred by your GP Practice, NHS111 or another medical or emergency care setting.

 The seven common conditions are:

-• Acute Otitis Media * (ear infections) - age range: 1 to 17 years
+- Ear infections (Acute Otitis Media *) - age range: 1 to 17 years

 * Distance selling (online) pharmacies will not complete consultations for Acute Otitis Media